 We’ve put together some tips to help you craft the best possible set of nonprofit bylaws for your organization.
 That said, we highly recommend involving a non-profit attorney in the process, at least to review what you’ve written and ensure your intentions are clearly expressed.

-- DO: Carefully consider and explain the governance structure.
+- Carefully consider and explain the governance structure.
 Will your organization be board-driven or member-driven?

-- DO: Have a qualified non-profit attorney review your bylaws.
+- Have a qualified non-profit attorney review your bylaws.